Instructor: Dr. Thomas R. Holtz, Jr.

 Alfred S. Romer, 1966.
 Vertebrate Paleontology.
 University of Chicago Press.
 468 pp. - The ultimate resource for illustrations and morphology of fossil vertebrates:

 Robert L. Carroll.
 1990.
 Vertebrate Paleontology and Evolution.
 W. H. Freeman and Company.
-698 p. - A compact and accessible synthesis of current thinking on fossil vertebrates:
+698 pp. - A function-and-developmental biology oriented vertebrate paleontology source:

 Darren Naish.
 20??.
 Working Title: The Vertebrate Fossil Record.